MohamedEBR/panacea-2.0/README.md

 - PostgreSQL

 ### Backend Setup
-1. Copy `.env.example` to `.env` and set DB, JWT, Stripe, and mail credentials.
+1. Create your own environmental variables to `.env` and set DB, JWT, Stripe, and mail credentials.
 2. Edit `src/main/resources/application.properties` as needed.
 3. Build and run:
    ```powershell